schuttelaar/filament-segmented-control-field/readme.md

 Inspired by [material design](https://m3.material.io/components/segmented-buttons/overview)

+Options should be an array where the key is the value that will be stored if selected.
+Every item should have a 'label' defined.
+Icon and tooltip are optional

 By default only one button can be active.
 You can change this by setting multi to 1.

 ```